COVID-19 lab leak theory: Media reports

 After the publication of the WHO-convened report, politicians, talk show hosts, journalists, and some scientists advanced claims that SARS-CoV-2 may have come from the WIV.
 DRASTIC also contributed to its promotion, particularly via Twitter.
 In July 2021, a Harvard–Politico survey indicated that 52 percent of Americans believed that COVID-19 originated from a lab leak, while 28 percent believed that COVID-19 originated from an infected animal in nature.
 By March 2023, the percentage of Americans believing in lab origin had doubled (from 30% to 60%) since 3 years earlier, and the percentage of Americans believing in natural origins had halved (from 40% to 20%).

 Science educationalist Heslley Machado Silva describes the idea of a China-produced virus as part of "xenophobic social network crusade" akin to a far-fetched movie scenario, which has nevertheless garnered many millions of internet adherents.
 Silva raises a plea for the pandemic to be a time for humanity to become "better and not an opportunity to foment hatred".

 After May 2021, some media organizations softened previous language that described the laboratory leak theory as "debunked" or a "conspiracy theory".
 However, the prevailing scientific view remained that while an accidental leak was possible, it was highly unlikely.

+A group of scientists called the "Paris group" in 2021 advocated for an inquiry into the role of scientific and medical journals which they claimed to have rebuffed dozens of articles about the possibility of the lab leak hypothesis.
+Some commentators such as science journalist Jane Qiu and academic Zeynep Tufekci have criticized the immediate framing of the lab leak theory as a conspiracy theory.

 China–US relations

 The origin of COVID-19 became a source of friction in China–United States relations.
-The lab leak theory was promulgated in early 2020 by United States politicians and media, particularly US president Donald Trump, other prominent Republicans, and conservative media (such as Fox News pundit Tucker Carlson, and former Breitbart News publisher and White House chief strategist Steve Bannon).
+The lab leak theory was promulgated in early 2020 by United States politicians and media, particularly US president Donald Trump, other prominent Republicans, and conservative media (such as Fox News pundit Tucker Carlson, and Steve Bannon).
 Trump had also referred to the virus as "kung flu", and the administration also expressed the intention to sanction China.
 In April 2020, Trump claimed to have evidence for the lab leak theory, but refused to produce it when requested.
 At that time, the media did not distinguish between the accidental lab leak of a natural virus and bio-weapon origin conspiracy theories.
 In online discussions, various theories – including the lab leak theory – were combined to form larger, baseless conspiracy plots.

-In May 2020, Fox News host Tucker Carlson accused Anthony Fauci of having "funded the creation of COVID" through gain-of-function research at the Wuhan Institute of Virology (WIV).
+In May 2020, Fox News host Tucker Carlson accused Fauci of having "funded the creation of COVID" through gain-of-function research at the Wuhan Institute of Virology (WIV).
 Citing an essay by science writer Nicholas Wade, Carlson alleged that Fauci had directed research to make bat viruses more infectious to humans.
 Facebook enacted a policy to remove discussion of the lab leak theory as misinformation; it lifted the ban a year later, in May 2021.